 1. If yes, don't buy it, because it will be impossible for you to use all other cockpit controls with RealSimControl .

 2. Find another device that includes all switches, encoders (and maybe multiplexers) that are available for external wiring,

-  3. Or ask that seller to provide you a device without embedded and connected master board, but only controls wired to convenient headers.
+3. Or ask that seller to provide you a device without embedded and connected controller board, but only controls wired to convenient headers.

 4. Consider the price - without firmware it's just a box with few switches, LEDs and displays.

 !
 I do not provide support for any commercial cockpit hardware that you could buy somewhere as a "Plug&Play" module with an embedded controller board (Arduino) for RealSimControl (or HCSCI/SimVimCockpit) firmware, with all the switches connected to it.
 I'm not responsible for any problems that you may encounter, or once this device stops working after next updating of the RealSimControl (or SimVimX plugin).